 Spotify Music Statistics

-Spotify’s influence in the music streaming market continues to grow year-after-year.
+Spotify’s influence in the music streaming market continues to grow year-on-year.

 It continues to outperform its competitors when it comes to subscriptions and listens.
 However, one music streaming giant that it can’t beat is YouTube.